GoogleChrome/web.dev/src/site/content/en/angular/getting-started-with-server-side-rendering-in-angular/index.md

 ---
 layout: post
-title: "Getting started with server-side rendering in Angular"
+title: "Get started with server-side rendering in Angular"
 subhead: |
   Use SSR to get control of your SEO and social media previews and improve perceived performance in your Angular applications.
 hero: angular-ssr.jpeg